TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/README.md

 # Pico MCU from Raspberry Pi
-There are two main approaches currently for programming the [**RPi Pico**](https://www.raspberrypi.org/products/raspberry-pi-pico/) - using a python interpreter installed on the Pico as firmware (for example the [**RPi Pico port of Micropython**](https://github.com/raspberrypi/micropython/tree/pico/ports/rp2) or Adafruit's [**CircuitPython**](https://circuitpython.org/board/raspberry_pi_pico/)), or using a [**CMake based SDK**](https://github.com/raspberrypi/pico-sdk).
-Using both console (Powershell) and IDE (Visual Studio Code) build methods as discussed in [**Working with the Raspberry Pi Pico with Windows and C/C++**](https://www.element14.com/community/community/raspberry-pi/blog/2021/01/24/working-with-the-raspberry-pi-pico-with-windows), on Windows 8.1 (32 bit), proved to be reasonably easy - details are in section 3.
+There are currently three main approaches for programming the [**RPi Pico**](https://www.raspberrypi.org/products/raspberry-pi-pico/) - using the Arduino IDE and adding the RPiPico through the board manager [**1**] and [**2**], using a python interpreter installed on the Pico as firmware (for example the [**RPi Pico port of Micropython**](https://github.com/raspberrypi/micropython/tree/pico/ports/rp2) or Adafruit's [**CircuitPython**](https://circuitpython.org/board/raspberry_pi_pico/)), or using a [**CMake based SDK**](https://github.com/raspberrypi/pico-sdk).
+Using both console (Powershell) and IDE (Visual Studio Code) build methods as discussed in [**Working with the Raspberry Pi Pico with Windows and C/C++**](https://www.element14.com/community/community/raspberry-pi/blog/2021/01/24/working-with-the-raspberry-pi-pico-with-windows), on Windows 8.1 (32 bit), proved to be reasonably easy - details are in section 4.
 The much shorter micropython programming tool-chain, works well under both of the main Raspberry Pi Os flavours (64 bit and 32 bit with kernel 5.10).
-It is certain that soon the Arduino IDE will also support the RPi Pico, as well as their own [**Arduino Nano Connect RP2040-based board**](https://blog.arduino.cc/2021/01/20/welcome-raspberry-pi-to-the-world-of-microcontrollers/), and also new RP2040 Pico boards from [**Sparkfun**](https://www.sparkfun.com/rp2040) and [**Adafruit**](https://www.adafruit.com/category/875).

-Below is a short description on how to setup and use the RPi Pico micropython toolchain (Section 1 and 2), and using the C-based SDK with both powershell and Visual Studio Code build-methods (Section 3), on Windows 8.1 (and 10).
+Below is a short description on how to setup and use the RPi Pico with the Arduino IDE (Section 2) , the RPi Pico micropython toolchain (Section 3), and using the C-based SDK with both powershell and Visual Studio Code build-methods (Section 4), on Windows 8.1 (and 10).

 ### 1. Installing the Raspberry Pi Pico under Windows 8.1 and 10